chempkovsky/CS2REACTJS/readme.md

 - Selecting row in the master table fires event to apply filter in the detail-table
 - Function to Add(Update/Delete) to the details table is also avalable.
 User controls associated with the master-entity are disabled and filled with the correct data even for the “Add item” form.

-### With CS2Reactjs, a developer can model and generate angular routing navigation chains of any length:
+### With CS2Reactjs, a developer can model and generate reactjs routing navigation chains of any length:
 - Navigation is carried out from the row of the master table.
 It fires event to apply filter in the detail-table.
 - Function to Add(Update/Delete) to any table in the navigation chain is available.
 And again, the user controls associated with the master-entity are disabled and filled with the correct data even for the “Add item” form